PLAYA LA MARINERA

 Recommended

-La Marinera was declared a nature reserve in 2010 to protect the olive ridley turtles(Lepidochelys olivacea) that can be observed between July and December.
-They arrive alone or in groups, sometimes between 5,000 and 10,000 turtles over 2 to 3 days!
-They come to lay their eggs.
-The baby turtles appear about 45 days later.
+La Marinera was declared a nature reserve in 2010 to protect olive ridley turtles(Lepidochelys olivacea), which can be seen between July and December.
+They arrive alone or in groups.
+In November 2022, the arribada accounted for 24,110 loras (Kemp's ridley) turtles in just two days!
+They lay their eggs.
+The baby turtles appear around 45 days later, and set off for the ocean on a long and perilous journey.
 La Marinera can be reached at low tide in about an hour, following the beach and crossing rivers.
-A MiAmbiente post is held by guards who take turns, it was equipped in 2021 with solar panels.

 Advertising